saikrishnagarlapati24/Nand-to-tetris/part 1/project 3/README.md

-This project introduces sequential circuits and builds 16-bit registers using D-fipflops and RAM of the computer.
+This project introduces sequential circuits and builds 16-bit registers using D-fipflops and RAM of the computer and a program counter.